DiCarloLab-Delft/QuantumInspireUtilities/README.md

 - pip install pandas
 - pip install pylatexenc

+Note: in order to run the method backend.coupling_map.draw(), you will need to install Graphviz in your computer.
+Follow the link https://graphviz.org/download/#executable-packages to do so.
+Make sure during installation to add Graphviz to the system PATH, so that your Python environment can recognize it.

 Once the above steps are done, open Anaconda Prompt (or Terminal in UNIX), activate the environment, and type "jupyter notebook".
 This should open a Jupyter notebook page in your browser, and you will be able to use the QI SDK.